COVID-19 UK IBD tool for patients

 - Help us find out how COVID-19 affects people with IBD across the UK

-Why is the COVID-19 UK IBD tool needed?
+What is the COVID-19 UK IBD tool ?

-- It’s also important that their hospital team and GP know who they are, as well as relevant NHS bodies such as NHS England.
-Sharing this information with hospital IBD teams helping them to be clear about who is in which risk group and means they can contact patients quickly if the advice changes.
+The UK government originally recommended measures for shielding and protecting people who are defined on medical grounds as extremely vulnerable from COVID-19.
+It was important that the group of people with IBD who were at high risk knew about their risk.
+It was also important that their hospital team and GP knew who they were, as well as relevant NHS bodies such as NHS England.
+Sharing this information with hospital IBD teams helped them to be clear about who is in which risk group and meant that they could contact patients quickly if the advice changed.

 - After you’ve entered your data you can download and print a document confirming your risk group.